draro/Vulnhub-Walkthoughts/clover.md

 ftp>
 ```

-We can get in the ftp server, now we have to eplore it...
+We can get in the ftp server, now we have to explore it...

 ```bash
 ftp> ls